 The effectiveness of Xanax will change over a short period of time.
-After a few weeks, people can develop a tolerance for the drug, often needing higher doses or increased use to achieve the same feeling of relief.
+After ten days, people can develop a tolerance for the drug, often needing higher doses or increased use to achieve the same feeling of relief.

-The brain can quickly adjust to Xanax effects, creating a physical and physiological dependence on the drug.
-When someone’s brain has adjusted to the presence of Xanax and then suddenly stops taking it, adverse side effects, such as seizures can arise as the brain struggles to compensate for losing the presence of a substance it has grown used to.
+The brain can quickly adjust to Xanax effects, creating a physical dependence on the drug.
+When someone’s brain has adjusted to the presence of Xanax and then suddenly stops taking it, adverse side effects, such as seizures, can arise as the brain struggles to compensate for losing a substance it has grown used to.

-There is some belief among researchers that because of how Xanax works, it can not only create the potential for physical and psychological abuse but also the possibility of long-term effects on memory, cognition and learning.
-A meta-analysis of 10 different studies, for example, highlighted the potential for long-term Xanax users to be at an increased risk of dementia.
+Some researchers believe that because of how Xanax works, it can create long-term effects on memory, cognition and learning.
+One study showed a potential for long-term Xanax users to be at an increased risk for dementia.

-Also critical is knowing that there’s a risk of overdosing.
-Between 2005 and 2010, the estimated number of emergency room visits related to misusing alprazolam (Xanax) doubled to more than 120,000 in 2010.
-These visits are often the result of combining benzos like Xanax with other substances like alcohol or opioid pain relievers.
-Since substances like alcohol also act as depressants of the central nervous system, they can slow the body’s essential functions so much that the person goes into a coma or dies from an overdose.
+Since substances like alcohol also act as depressants of the central nervous system, benzos and alcohol can slow the body’s essential functions so much that the person goes into a coma or dies from an overdose.